 - Spot blue footed boobies during Los Tuneles day tour

-- Go on a kayaking day tour from Isabela Island
+- Go on a walking tour to Sierra Negra Volcano

 - Spend a fun day at the Arnaldo Tupiza-Chamaidan Giant Tortoise Breeding Center